 Georgia Gwinnett College is not difficult to get into.
 The college admitted 94% of all applicants in 2022.
 Out of 4,853 applications received in 2023, 4,559 students were offered admission.

-If you are thinking about applying to Georgia Gwinnett College, the deadline for Fall 2023 admissions is May 3 and the fee for the application is $30.
+If you are planning on applying to Georgia Gwinnett College, the regular decision application deadline is May 3 and the fee for the application is $30.

 |Mean Unweighted GPA||2.9|

 |Admitted Students in Top 10% of Graduating Class||3.7%|